Tsūdō Station

 Tsūdō Station (通洞駅, Tsūdō-eki) is a railway station in the city of Nikkō, Tochigi, Japan, operated by the Watarase Keikoku Railway.

 Lines

 Tsūdō Station is a station on the Watarase Keikoku Line and is 41.9 kilometers from the terminus of the line at Kiryū.

 Station layout

 The station consists of a single side platform serving traffic in both directions.

-Adjacent stations

 History

 Tsūdō Station opened on 31 December 1912 as a station on the Ashio Railway.
 The station building and platform received protection by the national government as a national Registered Tangible Cultural Property in 2009.